 Step 1: Print and cut out the pattern.

 Download and print the free purse template.
 Cut out the pattern pieces.
-Use an X-Acto knife to cut out the small notches.
+Use a craft knife to cut out the small notches.

 Step 2: Trace the pattern onto your decorative paper.